jorge3fernandes/City_of_Brockton_R/README.md

 This project is focused on web scraping the Brockton Police website for dispatch logs to identify opportunities to fight crimes.

 For more details look into;
-- crawler.r for how I'm crawling the website
+- CRAWLER.R for how I'm crawling the website
-- Parser.r for how I'm conversing the PDFs to texts and extracting relevant informations
+- Parser.R for how I'm conversing the PDFs to texts and extracting relevant informations
-- Analysis.r for how I'm shaping the data and extracting meaning insights
+- Analysis.R for how I'm shaping the data and extracting meaning insights